Dr Now Diet Plan

 Medically supervised weight loss programs

-• Severe obesity management: In cases of severe obesity rapid weight loss is necessary to alleviate immediate health risks, such as severe diabetes, hypertension, or mobility issues.
+- Severe obesity management: In cases of severe obesity, rapid body weight loss is necessary to alleviate immediate health risks, such as severe diabetes, hypertension, or mobility issues.

 Post-surgical diet transition

-• Post-bariatric surgery diet: Patients transitioning from a liquid diet to solid foods post-bariatric surgery use this plan to maintain weight loss momentum and adapt to new eating habits.
+- Post-bariatric surgery diet: Patients transitioning from a liquid diet to solid foods post-bariatric surgery can use this plan to maintain weight loss momentum, adapt to new eating habits, and avoid rebound weight gain (Bettini, 2020).

 Professional healthcare settings